MichaelBell/ttgf0p2-tinyQV/docs/info.md

 * Set rst_n high and then low to ensure the design sees a falling edge of rst_n.
 The bidirectional IOs are all set to inputs while rst_n is low.
 * Program the flash and leave flash in continuous read mode, and the PSRAMs in QPI mode
 * Drive all the QSPI CS high and set SD1:SD0 to the read latency of the QSPI flash and PSRAM in cycles.
+SD2 selects whether half a cycle is subtracted from the read latency by driving the SPI clock on the negative edge.
 * Clock at least 8 times and stop with clock high
 * Release all the QSPI lines
 * Set rst_n high
 * Set clock low
 * Start clocking normally

-Based on the observed latencies from tt06 testing, at the target 64MHz clock a read latency of 2 is required.
-The maximum supported latency is currently 3.
+At the target 24MHz clock a read latency of 1.5 is probably best (SD2:SD0 = 0b110).
+The maximum supported latency is 3.

 The above should all be handled by some MicroPython scripts for the RP2 on the TT demo PCB.